- Designed For

 - 2.0 CEH units from the Oregon Landscape Contractor's Board

-Join us, and you’ll learn valuable techniques to develop landscapes that are made to last and function sustainably with local ecosystems.
-Whether you garden for your home or your clients’ property, this course equips you to deliver productive and lasting results.
+Whether you're a home gardener, conservationist or a professional landscaper, you’ll learn valuable techniques to develop landscapes that are made to last and function sustainably with local ecosystems.
+This convenient and flexible course equips you to deliver productive and lasting results.

 What You'll Learn